jmarkman/sf5-grind-to-diamond/src/content/writing/findings.md

 Turns out that they were just THAT GOOD and most Alex players I was up against in ranked were not playing to their level; as I played against my friends, I got to understand the matchup at a more nuanced level and as I played ranked, I saw the edge she has in the matchup since my opponents were that much worse.

 I also had a lot of guidance from high-level players like [Zaferino](https://www.twitch.tv/zaferino1) and [Espadah](https://www.twitch.tv/espadah).
 In addition to being high-level players, they were divorced from my day-to-day gameplay and able to hone in on things that I was doing that were holding me back.

+---

+## It's not a bad idea to enter a tournament for the experience but...

+If you decide to go the competitive route or go to your local, getting tournament experience decently early into your experience with a fighting game is a good choice.
+I got experience when ogyawn was running Battle for the Bruce Lee II and it was pretty good since I was in base Platinum and had somewhat of an idea what it meant to play a competitive game.

+The worst part of tournaments for lower-level players is that unless the tournament is specifically catered as a learning experience or is rank-limited, it's very easy to lose both your winner's and loser's matches (commonly referred to as "going 0 and 2") and feel like you wasted your time.

+If you can enter a netplay tournament, it's not a bad idea, but be fully aware of what you're getting yourself into and you may likely find yourself out of the bracket with the quickness.